 - It is okay to have Diet Variation, essentially cheat days, to give your system a break and allow your body to better adapt.
 This is especially a good strategy whenever you hit a plateau.

-Remember that you are not alone in your journey.
+Remember that you are not alone in your journey or your resolutions.
 Please do not hesitate to call if you have any questions or need any help.
 Just in case you are not familiar with my own journey into total body wellness, below is a link to a blog where I share the details.

 For better health, Naturally!